 Google & Amazon make the difference

-The "cloud" only gained its current popularity when Google and Amazon 10 years later used the term for their marketing.
-An example is Amazon's "Elastic Compute Cloud" from 2006.
-However, Google leader Eric Schmidt dropped the word "cloud computig" at a conference only a few weeks earlier.
+The "cloud" only became as popular as it is today when Google and Amazon used the term for their marketing 10 years later.
+One example is Amazon's "Elastic Compute Cloud" from 2006, although Google leader Eric Schmidt had dropped the word "cloud computing" at a conference just a few weeks earlier.
 At the time, it was claimed that this was a deliberate move against Amazon.

-The term "cloud" has already written quite a bit of history.
-At the same time, it refers to a wide variety of services and applications on the internet, some of which are very ambiguous.
+The term "cloud" already has a lot of history behind it.
+It is sometimes used in a very ambiguous way to describe a wide variety of services and applications on the internet.
 This diversity is perhaps also the reason why it has not yet found a place in the dictionary.
-A little nebulous, this cloud.
+This cloud is a little nebulous.

 © 2015 | Versino Projects GmbH